Ieuanoh/SportingChance/content/alternative-learning-provision.md

     title: Qualifications Provided
     icon: "/img/altedu.svg"
     iconalt: qualifications icon
-  - copy: Alternative learning provision that caters for students that may not engage with traditional classroom learning
+  - copy: Caters for students that may not engage with traditional classroom learning and builds confidence by gaining invaluable vocational hands-on experience.
-    title: Alternative Learning
+    title: Hands-on Learning
     icon: "/img/sportcoaching.svg"
     iconalt: learning icon
   - copy: A supportive environment with directed learning one-to-one or in small groups